Each vector field defined in OdeFactory can be used to generate graphic images. The imagers can be saved in jpg files.

 A dynamical system defined by a 2D vector field can be viewed as: an Ode, an IMap or a EMap.
 In the Ode view, you can display: the vector field itself (with the color on or off), trajectories in R2 or R2+, solution curves in 3D, and, components of the solution curves in the (t,x) and (t,y) planes.
 In the 2D view, you can also zoom in/out and select various parts of images.
 When a system has parameters, you can generate variations of an image by changing parameter values.
 For EMap images you can use various color tables and a circular or square prison.

-To view a self paced slide show of 1000 Algorithmic art images, created using OdeFactory, click here.
-To view an automatic slide show of the 1000 art images click here.
+To view a self paced slide show of 1000+ Algorithmic art images, created using OdeFactory, click here.
+To view the automatic version of the slide show click here.

 A hundred older images, from 2013, are shown below.
 Mouse-over and click on an image for a larger view.